ceph/ceph/doc/man/8/rbd.rst

 The striping is controlled by three parameters:

 .. option:: order
-  The size of objects we stripe over is a power of two, specifially 2^[*order*] bytes.
+  The size of objects we stripe over is a power of two, specifically 2^[*order*] bytes.
 The default is 22, or 4 MB.

 .. option:: stripe_unit